 - Potted plants, non-commercial vegetable gardens and fruit trees, residential and commercial landscapes, including golf courses, parks, school grounds and recreation fields, may only be watered before 10 a.m. or after 6 p.m.

 - The irrigation with potable water of ornamental turf on public street medians shall be prohibited.

 - The application of potable water to outdoor landscapes during and within 48 hours after measurable rainfall shall be prohibited.

 These restrictions apply to those whose property lies within the City of San Diego Public Utilities Department's service area.
 If you receive your water bill from a different agency, please check with that agency regarding any applicable water use restrictions.

 Report Water Waste

 Do you notice water being wasted, such as irrigation water running down the street, broken or misdirected sprinklers watering pavement or watering in the middle of the day?
 San Diego residents are encouraged to report water waste by:

-- Submitting complaints via the Get It Done app or the Waste No Water app (photo and video submissions of violations are encouraged),
+- Submitting complaints via the Get It Done app (photo and video submissions of violations are encouraged),

 - Calling the Water Waste hotline and leaving a voicemail at 619-533-5271 (select option 2) with the address and description of the violation, or